perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 Because we found an `'a'`, there's no chance we could match a `'d'` or a `'c'` instead.

-So, in general, a double-colon means: âAt this point I'm committed to this alternative within the current group -- don't bother with the others if this one fails after this pointâ.
+So, in general, a double-colon means: “At this point I'm committed to this alternative within the current group -- don't bother with the others if this one fails after this point”.

 There are other control directives like this, too.
-A single colon means: âDon't bother backtracking into the previous elementâ.
+A single colon means:
+“Don't bother backtracking into the previous element”.
 That's useful in a pattern like:

         rx:w/ $keyword [-full|-quick|-keep]+ : end /